Why do I need a Lasting Power of Attorney?

 How can I create a Lasting Power of Attorney?

 For both types of LPA there are set forms which must be used.
 They are available from the website for the Office of the Public Guardian www.publicguardian.gov.uk.
 The forms must be completed carefully and then signed in the presence of an independent witness.
-A certificate of capacity must be completed, in which it is confirmed that the person giving the LPA has the mental capacity to do so at the time it is signed.
+A certificate of capacity must be completed in which it is confirmed that the person making the LPA has the mental capacity to do so.
 This can only be completed by certain people, but this includes specialist solicitors such as us who have the relevant professional mental health skills to confirm capacity.
 The intended attorneys must then also sign before an independent witness.
-Care is needed to comply with the precise rules for a LPA.
+Care is needed to comply with the precise rules for an LPA.

 Do I need to tell anyone about the Lasting Power of Attorney?

 The LPA form provides for someone to be told about the LPA and your intention to register it (see below).
 This should be someone who knows you well but not someone who is to be appointed as an attorney or a replacement attorney.
-If you do not wish to tell anyone about the LPA then you will need two certificates of capacity completed.
+The requirement is not compulsory and so it may be beneficial to discuss with your legal adviser how and when to use this function.

 How do I register the Lasting Power of Attorney and with whom?

-Before a LPA can be used it must be registered with the Office of the Public Guardian.
+Before an LPA can be used, it must be registered with the Office of the Public Guardian.
 There is a set form to complete and a fee paid.
-The people who have been notified of the application to register the LPA will have a period of five weeks to raise any objections, after which time the Office of the Public Guardian will validate the LPA and return it to the applicant.
+The people who you have chosen to be notified of the application (if any) to register the LPA will have a period of three weeks to raise any objections, after which time the Office of the Public Guardian will validate the LPA and return it to the applicant.